 For more information, contact the ATI opens a new window (or by phone, 703-993-4329).
 Additional ATI resources available below:

-The Diversity, Equity, and Inclusion (DEI) opens a new window opens a new window office houses the ADA coordinator who is responsible for facilitating reasonable accommodations for Mason employees with disabilities.
+The Office of Access, Compliance, and Community (OACC))opens a new window opens a new window office houses the ADA coordinator who is responsible for facilitating reasonable accommodations for Mason employees with disabilities.
 The ADA coordinator also addresses complaints of discrimination based on disability for all members of the Mason community and visitors.

-Contact DEI opens a new window for more information or to make an appointment with the ADA coordinator, call 703-993-8730.
+Contact OACC opens a new window for more information or to make an appointment with the ADA coordinator, call 703-993-8730.
 Additional ADA resources available below:

-Faculty/Staff DEI Intake Form opens a new window
+Faculty/Staff OACC Intake Form opens a new window

 Americans with Disabilities Act (ADA) at Mason opens a new window